imgix/imgix-rb/README.md

 https://testing.imgix.net/image.jpg?w=2000 2000w
 ```

 Remember that browsers will apply a device pixel ratio as a multiplier when selecting which image to download from a `srcset`.
-For example, even if you know your image will render no larger than 1000px, specifying `max_srcset: 1000` will give your users with DPR higher than 1 no choice but to download and render a low-resolution version of the image.
+For example, even if you know your image will render no larger than 1000px, specifying `options: { max_srcset: 1000 }` will give your users with DPR higher than 1 no choice but to download and render a low-resolution version of the image.
 Therefore, it is vital to factor in any potential differences when choosing a minimum or maximum range.

 Also please note that according to the [imgix API](https://docs.imgix.com/apis/url/size/w), the maximum renderable image width is 8192 pixels.